 These beautiful cupcakes were inspired by my Salted Caramel Apple Cake.
 When the moist, tender crumb cake with real apple pieces entered my life, I knew I needed to have those flavors – the cinnamon, the apple, the indulgence – in every form.

-These cupcakes are no different on the texture spectrum: they’re moist, tender, and melt-in-your-mouth.
+These cider cupcakes are no different on the texture spectrum: they’re moist, tender, and melt-in-your-mouth.

 The flavor is sweet and warm from the cinnamon, balanced out by the subtle tang from the apple cider.
 Hellllloooo, perfect fall cupcakes.